Get insider access

 Best Wireless Bluetooth Headphones Under $100

-Over the past few years, Bluetooth headphones have become more and more common, to the point where it's now harder to find headphones with a wire than headphones without one.
+Over the past few years, Bluetooth headphones have become increasingly common, to the point where it's now harder to find headphones with a wire than headphones without one.
 While many people are looking for Bluetooth headphones due to their phones not having an audio jack, many others just like the idea of ditching cumbersome cords that can get in the way and become tangled.
-While Bluetooth headphones used to come attached to a much higher price tag, they've now become common enough that you can get impressively decent Bluetooth headphones for under $100.
+Helpful features like active noise cancellation (ANC) and companion app support, which were once only available on premium-priced headphones, have found their way into impressive Bluetooth headphones you can find for under $100.

-We’ve tested over 465 pairs of wireless headphones, and below are our recommendations for the best Bluetooth headphones under $100 to buy.
-If you’re looking for earbuds specifically, check out our recommendations for the best wireless earbuds under $100 and the best wireless earbuds under $50.
+We've tested more than 820 headphones, and below are our recommendations for the best Bluetooth headphones under $100.
+If you're looking for earbuds specifically, check out our recommendations for the best wireless earbuds under $100 and the best wireless earbuds under $50.
 If you want wireless headphones for gaming or watching TV, see our recommendations for the best wireless gaming headsets and the best TV headphones.

 1. Best Wireless Bluetooth Headphones Under $100